joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 An ability to deploy disciplined focus is advantageous at every stage of your career.
 As you build your expertise syringe, this ability to focus helps you choose the right needle, and focus then helps you organize the side-quests necessary to invent the most potent medicine possible to fill the syringe barrel so you can create deep, valuable client impact.

-# A Vision
+# Ally 2: A Vision

-Back to our missionary-mercenary spectrum.
+We're going to return to our missionary-mercenary spectrum here.

 I suppose the "pure" mercenary type would be one who is seeking opportunity based on the opportunity's ability to yield a financial profit without regard to anything else.
 I've never met anyone like this, so I'm not confident they actually exist in this pure form.